-Support is essential when you struggle with depression, and it’s good if that support can come from a variety of people and means.
+Support is essential when we struggle with depression, and it’s good if that support can come from a variety of people and means.

 That said many of us a have a pivotal relationship – either romantic (with a spouse or a partner) or otherwise (with a close family member or friend) – which is put under particular stress when depression raises its ugly head.

-When you’re struggling with depression, it’s hard to understand why anyone would want to be with you.
-You feel utterly unloveable, and may lash out or withdraw.
-Your depression can be so all-consuming it feels easier just to push your partner away.
+When we’re struggling with depression, it’s hard to understand why anyone would want to be with us.
+We feel utterly unloveable, and may lash out or withdraw.
+Our depression can be so all-consuming it feels easier just to push our loved ones away.

-Things are equally difficult if you’re in a relationship with someone who is depressed.
-You may feel frustrated by their condition, bewildered by their behaviour, and powerless to help.
+Things are equally difficult if we’re in a relationship with someone who is depressed.
+We may feel frustrated by their condition, bewildered by their behaviour, and powerless to help.

-Despite these challenges, it is still possible to keep your relationship healthy when depression intervenes.
+Despite these challenges, it is still possible to keep our relationships healthy when depression intervenes.

-Every relationship – and every experience of depression – is different, but with the input of our Peer Support Group, we’ve identified five strategies that can help keep your relationship strong.
+Every relationship – and every experience of depression – is different, but with the help of our community we’ve identified five strategies that can help keep our relationship strong.

 Honesty is so important in a relationship.
-If you suffer from depression, it’s important to be open about this with your partner – even though this can feel daunting.
-Being honest helps your loved one understand you, and enables them to support you when times get tough.
+If we suffer from depression, it’s important to be open about this with our partner – even though this can feel daunting.
+Being honest helps our loved one understand us, and enables them to support us when times get tough.

 “It is better to be completely honest from the word ‘go’, it’s a lot for the ‘well’ person to take in too so it’s only fair that they are aware of our additional needs”

-If your partner has summoned the courage to be honest with you about their mental health issues, it’s important to be honest back.
-If you are worried, or confused, or unsure – say so.
-If you have questions – ask them.
-Your partner may not have all the answers (though they live with the condition that doesn’t mean they understand everything about it), but they’d rather say that than be faced with silence.
+If our partner has summoned the courage to be honest with us about their mental health issues, it’s important to be honest back.
+If we are worried, or confused, or unsure – say so.
+If we have questions – ask them.
+Our partner may not have all the answers (though they live with the condition that doesn’t mean they understand everything about it), but they’d rather say that than be faced with silence.

 “he is often fooled by my ‘mask’ so when I crash it comes as a bit of a shock”

 People who suffer with depression often put on a ‘mask’ to help them face the outside world and disguise how they feel inside.
-If you use a mask – let your partner see behind it.
-If you’re the supporting partner – remember that it exists.
+If we use a mask, we need to let our partner see behind it.
+If we’re the supporting partner – remember that it exists.

-Although you can’t live in your partner’s head, you can put yourself in their shoes.
+Although we can’t live in our partner’s head, we can put yourself in their shoes.

-If you are in a relationship with someone with depression, remain mindful that although you cannot see it, they are ill, and their difficult behaviour often comes from their illness, and not them.
+If we are in a relationship with someone with depression, we need to remain mindful that although we cannot see it, they are ill, and their difficult behaviour often comes from their illness, and not them.
 As this Blogging Blurter explains:

 “Know that when they lash out at you, it is not personal; they are lashing out at themselves; often they may say things they don’t mean, but it’s often just what their demons are telling them.